The Family (2013 film): Critical response

-Linda Barnard from The Toronto Star gave the film two out of four stars, saying: "While Besson knows his way around an action film, he's not as adept at comedy.
+Linda Barnard from The Toronto Star gave the film two stars out of four, saying, "While Besson knows his way around an action film, he's not as adept at comedy.
 The result is an often-violent, occasionally amusing fish-out-of-eau tale that plunks a family of wise guys in the French countryside with predictable results."

-Mack Rawden of CinemaBlend gave the film three out of five stars, saying: "It uses irregular De Niro voiceovers on occasion.
+Mack Rawden of CinemaBlend gave the film three stars out of five, saying, "It uses irregular De Niro voiceovers on occasion.
 It reads segments of a book on occasion.
 It even uses bad dreams and flashbacks, all of which, when used together, make the film seem disorganized and poorly put together.
 All of that, coupled with more than a few jokes that fall flat and a plot that's windy and strangely paced keep The Family from being anything more than a likeable enough way to spend an hour and forty-five minutes."

 Stephen Holden of The New York Times summed up the mixed reaction to the film: "The movie has holes galore.
 It has abrupt tonal shifts, an incoherent back story and abandoned subplots....
 But buoyed by hot performances, it sustains a zapping electrical energy."

 Although the film did not generate many positive reviews, the cast was praised by critics.
-THV11 said: "The core actors of The Family were really solid and the whole film comes together to make a solid movie."
-The Huffington Post said that: "De Niro, Pfeiffer and Jones all brought 100% to their roles.
+THV11 said, "The core actors of The Family were really solid and the whole film comes together to make a solid movie."

+The Huffington Post said that "De Niro, Pfeiffer and Jones all brought 100% to their roles.
 Glee actress Dianna Agron was the stand-out here, shining as the daughter who was falling in love for the first time, while defending her family from total annihilation by the mafia."

 The film was nominated for one award: the Women Film Critics Circle Awards Best Young Actress for Agron.